 The MDC will perform emergency call outs to relieve grease blockages that result in sewer backups.
 If MDC determines that the grease problems in the sewer infrastructure were a result of the FPE, the establishment will be billed for the work performed by the MDC to relieve the blockage.
 The payment of the fee will be due within 30 days of the issuance of the invoice.

-Automatic Grease Recovery Unit (AGRU)
+Active Grease Recovery Unit (AGRU)

-Automatic Grease Recovery Units (AGRUs) are relatively small pretreatment units that can be located inside a kitchen to remove grease at the source of generation.
+Active Grease Recovery Units (AGRUs) are relatively small pretreatment units that can be located inside a kitchen to remove grease at the source of generation.
 These units allow fats, oils, and grease (FOG) to accumulate within the unit while skimmers or pumps remove the FOG from the unit and deposit the material in a separate container for disposal by a grease removal contractor.

 All AGRUs shall be maintained in accordance with the manufacturer’s recommendations.
 This includes a minimum quarterly (four times per year) clean out of the entire unit.
 The contents of the trap must be placed into a container for grease trap waste (brown grease).
 A written log and receipts of all cleaning and maintenance of the trap must be maintained on site for review by the MDC.